Omega9/Omega9.github.io/download_en/download_en.md

 - The lite bundle includes the entire discography in MP3 and OGG Vorbis formats. *~ 1.6GB*

-The bundles is being regularly replenished.
+The bundles are being regularly replenished.

 Links to downloading the copy from Cloud remain unchanged as long as possible.